 About The Project

-fetches and organizes all core assets from a website URL — HTML, CSS, JS, and images — into a structured folder and ZIP archive.
+website-downloader fetches and organizes all core assets from a website URL — HTML, CSS, JS, and images — into a structured folder and ZIP archive.
 It includes a gamified interface and a CLI menu system, making it both practical and fun to use.

 Core Features